 It has been estimated that approximately 30% of current R&D spend in pharmaceutical companies is focused on the development of kinase inhibitors.
 Protein kinases have become one of the pharmaceutical industry’s most important class of drug target.

-To date, 66 drugs targeting protein kinases have been clinically approved (see table below or as a pdf to view structures at a higher resolution).
+To date 113 current approved drugs target kinases, comprising 103 kinase inhibitors (82 FDA approved) and 10 monoclonal antibodies (9 FDA approved).
+Please see table below or click pdf to view structures at a higher resolution.
 They include Gleevec, an inhibitor of the Bcr-Abl tyrosine kinase, which has transformed chronic myelogenous leukaemia from a disease that was rapidly fatal into a manageable condition.